btholt/complete-intro-to-containers/lessons/buildah.md

 We need to first transfer our container out of Buildah and into Docker.
 We also need to be aware that there are two ways to package a container: Docker and OCI.
 If we tell Buildah to push to Docker, it'll fix that automatically but be aware you can also use OCI (Open Container Initiative) images as well.

 Just like you can push a container to Docker Hub, you can use the same mechanism within Buildah to push to a local Docker daemon (background process.)
 So ahead and run `buildah push localhost/my-app-buildah docker-daemon:my-app-buildah:latest`.
-This will move our app out Buildah and into Docker.
+This will move our app out of Buildah and into Docker.
 Now if you run `docker run -it my-app-buildah bash` it should drop you into a running container.
 As a fun exercise, try to start the Node.js app and connect it to a running `mongo` container using the techniques we learned before.
 Now you have one container built using Docker connecting to a container built using Buildah.
 Pretty cool!

 [buildah]: https://buildah.io/
 [podman]: https://podman.io/